jupyterlab/frontends-team-compass/docs/index.rst

 Why have a Team Compass?
 ========================

-This repository helps the JupyterLab team set a weekly course for project activity.
+This repository helps the Jupyter Frontends team set a weekly course for project activity.
 Our overriding goal is continuous team and project improvement.